-At Herongate Dental Clinic in Ottawa, we offer a full range of restorative dental services including fillings, bridges, crowns, dentures, gum therapy, and TMJ treatment.
+At Herongate Dental Clinic in Ottawa, we offer a range of restorative dental services including fillings, bridges, crowns, dentures, gum therapy, and TMJ treatment.

 What is Restorative Dental Care?

 Fillings are used to repair cavities or tooth damage such as cracks.
-While composite (tooth-coloured) fillings are popular for their durability, natural appearance and ability to be placed on front or back teeth, silver amalgam fillings are more durable and more economical, though they are mainly reserved for back teeth.
+While composite (tooth-coloured) fillings are popular for their durability, appearance and ability to be placed on front or back teeth, silver amalgam fillings are more durable and more economical, though they are mainly reserved for back teeth.

 Full & Partial Dentures